edmazur/everquest-robot-stanvern/README.md

 - Game: Listens for ToD reports in guild chat, sends to Discord, and tries to automatically record.
 - Game: Listens for grats in guild chat and sends to Discord.
 - Game: Listens for earthquakes and sends to Discord.
-- Game: Listens for tracking info and sends to Discord.

 # TODO
 - Eliminate Runtime.exec() usage.